 While the NEC suggests that bathrooms circuits must be dedicated to the bathroom and not serve other rooms, your local jurisdiction may allow it, so check with your local building inspections on this.

 The NEC requires at least one permanently mounted light fixture in a bathroom.
-This can be a combination vent fan/light fixture unit, or a vanity area light.
+This can be a ceiling light, combination vent fan/light fixture unit, or a vanity area light.

 Most bathrooms, however, add at least one other light fixture, often a wall-mounted vanity light above the mirror or a pair of wall sconces on the sides of the mirror.
 Lighting is a prominent need in bathrooms, and it is not uncommon for there to be three different lighting sources: a ceiling fixture, vanity lighting, and a third light in the shower or integrated with a vent fan.
 If you add a light within the shower stall, don't forget the required waterproof lense to protect both you and the bulb.